-McLain High School is filled with prideful students, faculty, and staff.
-One teacher, motived by her pride of Black History Month, celebrated the month in a creative way - constructing a mural to go on her door.
+McLain High School is filled with proud students, faculty, and staff.
+One teacher, motivated by her pride of Black History Month, celebrated the month in a creative way: constructing a mural to go on her door.

 Special education teacher Resha Williams-Vo used construction paper and chalk to create a picture of an African-American woman with motivational phrases surrounding her.
 The message she wants to portray is beauty, self-confidence, and positivity.
 She believes there is a lot of negativity revolving around minorities in the news and on social media, so she created the mural so students, teachers, and staff can see something beautiful day that instills pride into them.

 Resha really wanted to display the natural hair in her design to deliver a message to young African-American women that beauty can come from their natural hair.